nuqz1/gatekeeper_dapp/README.md

 I was too lazy to create a all in one solution because the pre-creation of the tokens could and is now easily fixed by CMv2.
 However, i still believe that having too many holders for an NFT is a bad thing.
 Sooo... have fun with this.

-If you do not understand how this works, I don't really care and you should be looking further into it.
+If you do not understand how this works, I don't really care and you should not be looking further into it.